tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_sample_response.md

 Use proper JSON formatting for the response.
 A tool such as [JSON Formatter and Validator](http://jsonformatter.curiousconcept.com/) can make sure the spacing is correct.

 ## Add syntax highlighting
 If you can add syntax highlighting as well, definitely do it.
 One good Python-based syntax highlighter is [Pygments](http://pygments.org/).
 This highlighter relies on "lexers" to indicate how the code should be highlighted.
 For example, some common lexers are `java`, `json`, `html`, `xml`, `cpp`, `dotnet`, and `javascript`.
+A non-python-based equivalent to Pygments is Rouge.

 Since your tool and platform dictate the syntax highlighting options available, look for syntax highlighting options within the system that you're using.
 If you don't have any syntax highlighters to integrate directly into your tool, you could add syntax highlighting manually for each code sample by pasting it into the [syntaxhighlight.in](http://syntaxhighlight.in/) highlighter.